 Choose Create next to the Loyalty Program campaign and add the program name.
 By default, your program is auto-updated.
 If you leave auto-update mode on, the campaign will be auto-extended with new cards when the initial batch of loyalty cards runs out.

 When ready, go to the next step.

 Before you start

-This section shows how to create an earning rule assuming you are already familiarized yourself with our Getting Started Tutorial.
+This section shows how to create an earning rule, assuming you have already familiarized yourself with our Getting Started Tutorial.

 Loyalty points accumulated on a loyalty card can expire in a pre-defined time frame.